BUGS-NYU/schedge/docs/CONTRIBUTING.md

   The project is written in Java, so you'll probably need to install a Java Development Kit (JDK) in order to build and run it.

-  **NOTE:** Please use at least version 17 and at most version 18.
-This project uses Java 17 features, so at least JDK 17 is required, but Gradle doesn't seem to support anything later than 18 right now, so you will not be able to build code if you install JDK 19.
+  **NOTE:** Please use at least version 17 and at most version 19.
+This project uses Java 17 features, so at least JDK 17 is required, but Gradle 7 doesn't support anything later than 19, so you will not be able to build code if you install JDK 20.
 - [NodeJS](https://heynode.com/tutorial/install-nodejs-locally-nvm/) and [Yarn](https://yarnpkg.com/getting-started/install) -
   This project uses Yarn and NodeJS for compiling JavaScript and also for running custom build commands.